JudgeResearchEcosystem/execution_details/README.md

 - For complex reasons, asessing the signal this way will bias your interpretation of the signals' accuracy downards.
 However, because you get 'meas_cert' 96 times a day, you can assess the signal faster in a matter of days; as opposed to the weeks or more than a month in might take to get to large sample properties among the subset of signals that suggest taking a new position.

-- We have included an [easy function]() for you to call to compare 'meas_cert' to the observed directional change in the market.
+- We have included an [easy function](https://github.com/JudgeResearchEcosystem/execution_details/edit/main/wind_perc_chart) for you to call to compare 'meas_cert' to the observed directional change in the market.

 ## Interpreting Our Signal

+At the highest level, the JSON is designed so the AI can send you signals without having to know your current price read or positions.
+This means you'll have to interpret the JSON a bit more than a straight-up buy/sell/close order.

-See the [example signal]() page to learn more
+See the [example signal](https://github.com/JudgeResearchEcosystem/execution_details/blob/main/example_json.txt) page to learn more.

 ## Other Resources

 - Our [wiki](https://judgeresearch.notion.site/The-Judge-Research-Wiki-37d2ae0159254928b483f01fec87b576) lays out the larger picture, and walks you through how to use our SDK & API to contribute features.